 When you click on the grand permission link, Google will initiate a typical authorization process.
 During the process, it may show you a warning message, but you do not need to worry about it.
 It is because you have not submitted your app to Google for review, hence it will show you a warning message stating ” This app isn’t Verified“.

-After that everything will be regular but you have to ensure that you must select the Allow option that enabled your WordPress site to have access to your Gmail account.
+After that, everything will be regular but you have to ensure that you must select the Allow option that enables your WordPress site to have access to your Gmail account.
 This permission will let you send emails through the Gmail SMTP server.

 Now you are done, the only thing left is the testing part.